oldstork/asypi/docs/source/static_files.md

 FileServer allows quick, easy, and cached access to files on disk. `Server.RouteStaticFile()` and `Server.RouteStaticDir()` both utilize `FileServer` under the hood.

 `FileServer` caches files under an LFU system.
-The maximum size of the cache can be configured when creating a `Server`.
+The maximum size of the cache and the interval between cache updates can be configured when creating a `Server`.
 Note that `FileServer` will *not* cache files larger than 50% of the maximum cache size.

 ```C#
 using Asypi;